 You’ll usually need to get permission to make improvements to your shared ownership home, but check your lease to be sure.
 But bear in mind that you if do improve it, like by fitting a new kitchen, and this increases your home’s value, this means it will be more expensive for you to buy additional shares of your property as it will be worth more.
 Read our guide Staircasing your shared ownership.

 While not all lenders offer shared ownership mortgages, many do.
-But lenders’ criteria varies so if you’re considering buying through the shared ownership scheme it’s advisable to speak to a fee-free mortgage broker to get their advice.
+But lenders’ criteria varies and the right mortgage for you will depend on your circumstances, so if you’re considering buying through the shared ownership scheme it’s advisable to speak to a fee-free mortgage broker to get their advice.

-Shared ownership mortgages usually takes around two months from start to finish, but it can take as little as 28 days if everything goes smoothly quickly.
+Getting a shared ownership mortgage usually takes around two months from start to finish, but it can take as little as 28 days if everything goes smoothly quickly.
 If you’re buying through this scheme, make sure you’re aware of all the pros and cons first.
 Find out more in our guide Shared Ownership: What is it?
 Is it worth it?

 HomeOwners Alliance Ltd is registered in England, company number 07861605.
 Information provided on HomeOwners Alliance is not intended as a recommendation or financial advice.